neilo40/indigo_troubleshooting/README.md

 # SGI Iris Indigo R4k (IP20) Troubleshooting

-Troubleshooting the case where the indigo will immediately show a green status light and will progress no further.
-There will be nothing on the serial console, nothing on the video display, and no startup chime.
+This documents my efforts in troubleshooting the case where my indigo R4k will immediately show a green status light and will progress no further.
+There is nothing on the serial console, nothing on the video display, and no startup chime.
 Some SCSI disks may show signs of life by spinning up, but this is likely just because they are powered on.

 The boot process is as follows:
  * LED is green on power up